templatesUpdated·Falk Gottlob··updated ·6 min read

 A single JD works when the scope of the role is small.
 One surface area, one reporting line, one set of tradeoffs.

 The Builder PM role is not that.
+For a full comparison of the old PM role and the Builder role side by side, see Old PM vs. Product Builder: The Ledger.
+For what hiring a Builder PM actually looks like in practice, see Hiring the Builder PM.
 A Product Builder is the person who owns one product area and ships a working prototype before the sprint starts.
 A Principal Product Builder is the person who sets the company's position on agentic systems and ships the flagship AI product that the rest of the org is measured against.

 Calling both of those the same job is how you end up with bad hiring signals, broken leveling conversations, and senior ICs who leave because the role lost its ceiling.